-By working together pupils have the opportunity to share skills and support each other.
+By working together pupils can share skills and support each other.
 It creates a language-rich environment, a real context for meaningful communication and positive social interaction.

 Scaffolding for Writing

 Bilingual pupils' writing may not reflect their understanding of a topic.
 Strategies that reduce writing output can help to focus on developing and assessing their understanding, provide model language structures and key vocabulary.
 Strategies including writing frames, cloze, grids, labelling, matching sequencing and text marking, etc.